snzhr/store-app/README.md

-# Very simple shopping application in Vue 3, Vuex
+#### Very simple shopping application in Vue 3, Vuex

+It was implemented while learning Vuex library.